 - View return times in the Disneyland Mobile app.

-- Have a friend or family member wet paper towels for washing hands or bring hand wipes.
+- Have a friend or family member wet some paper towels for washing hands or bring hand wipes.
 It can be challenging to access the crowded bathroom sinks from a wheelchair.

 - Plan breaks, and don’t overdo it!